 We will respond to your subject access request within, not more than one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details (for the attention of Alex Yeung, DPO):
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details (for the attention of Hilary Barlow, DPO):

 Postal Address: 1 Bridge View Office Park, Hull, HU4 7DW